New PSNI chief constable is named as Simon Byrne

 The new chief constable of the Police Service of Northern Ireland (PSNI) is Simon Byrne, the policing board has said.

-On Friday evening the NI Policing Board - responsible for overseeing policing and holding the PSNI to account - revealed George Hamilton’s job, which attracts an annual salary of £207,489 plus benefits, is going to Mr Byrne, the former chief constable of Cheshire Police.
+On Friday evening the NI Policing Board - responsible for overseeing policing and holding the PSNI to account - revealed that the job previously held by George Hamilton, which attracts an annual salary of £207,489 plus benefits, is going to Mr Byrne, the former chief constable of Cheshire Police.

 The announcement was made after approval by the Secretary of State Karen Bradley.